ebranlard/fuzzy-run/README.md

 fuzzy-run is an application launcher to be used without the mouse (vim-bindings, but may be changed).
 In most usage, typing 4 characters and Enter should launch the right application.
 The program searches in a "fuzzy" way in a list of previously run commands, or alternatively one can circle through the history of commands.
+Each command run is automatically added to the command list.

 This program is a light alternative to ubuntu-dash/xfrun4/xfce4-appfinder since none of them could suit my need.